unsaved/gradle-javaPropFile-plugin/README.txt

                              name "enableX(Boolean)".
         # With no space after the key, no need to escape dots in keys and refs.
         owner.id=x5klh.umagumma
-        # But if you want to use '.'-as-dereference-operator for only part of
+        # But if you want to use DotDeref for only part of
         # the definition, you will need to escape:
         owner\\.id=x5klh.${plugBean.user.name}
     Property names may begin with the characters ! - . but if you ${reference}